Survey ranking of world cities – from Thomson Reuters survey site

 Women have access to economic resources such as education, ownership of land or other forms of property, and financial services such as bank accounts

-So, we find that the survey questions (or statements?) were vague in nature and were based on one’s perspective about the issue.
-For example, what did ‘Good Access’ to healthcare mean?
-Could this be quantified or standardized to get same perspective from all the respondents?
+So, we find that the survey questions (or statements?) were vague in nature and were based on one’s perspective on the issue.
+For example, what did ‘Good Access’ to health care mean?
+Could this be quantified or standardized to get the same perspective from all the respondents?
 What did ‘well protected’ mean?
 How much protection is ‘well’ and how much is not.
-Did all respondents have same perspective about these generic terms?
+Did all respondents have the same perspective about these generic terms?
 Did they use same yardsticks to measure these perspectives?
 Since there are too many parameters affecting these areas, we don’t see any expertise in data modelling or analytics here, and see a school level project that our kids do in their secondary standard, is being termed as ‘expert’ analytics.
-No wonder when some random journalists try to do something for money, they produce some crap, and then publish that in a glossy website to show how great their study was.
+No wonder when some random journalists try to do something for money, they produce some crap, and then publish that on a glossy website to show how great their study was.
 Soon other idiots will refer to this study and will create global campaigns.

 In this survey, Delhi is ranked as #1 city in terms of sexual violence on women, so let’s look at what the feminist respondents had to say about this city.
 These stories are available in the ‘Stories’ section of the survey website.

 While the survey wanted to rank the current situation in these cities, the story starts with 2012 Delhi gang rape.
-Clearly, the 2012 incident played a major role in ranking, when the survey was for recent time.
+Clearly, the 2012 incident played a major role in ranking, when the survey was for a recent time.

 Rebecca Reichmann Tavares, head of U.N.
 Women in India who also worked in Brazil; said to Reuters that she was not surprised with poll results as the poll was based on perceptions and didn’t really mean the sex crimes in these cities are higher.
 She agreed that ‘there isn’t definitive data to suggest that rates are higher in Delhi or in Sao Paulo’.

 Now, to understand what kind of NGOs were asked about their perception to rank these cities, we need to see the last part of the stories section on Sexual Violence, where Rishi Kant a Supreme Court advocate was quoted saying – “For too long, the perpetrators have acted with a sense of impunity.
-Certainty of punishment is the best deterrent.”
+The certainty of punishment is the best deterrent.”

 When we know that he is from the NGO Shakti Vahini, that used to instigate women to file false rape cases, we know exactly why Delhi is ranked #1 city in this otherwise baseless and aimless survey.